-Want to get involved in sail training boat trips in Shetland?
-There are a number of different ways you can volunteer.
+Want to get involved in maintaining and operating a traditional wooden sailing vessel?
+There are a number of different ways you can volunteer to safeguard, care for and sail this unique heritage asset.

 Learn moreDonate